YOUR PRIVACY IS IMPORTANT TO US

 As a client, the first basis will apply; consent.
 By signing this document, you are consenting to us processing your data.

 The second basis, legitimate interest pursued by a controller applies should we wish to contact an existing client whom has not given us consent.
-The communication might be information that we consider to be be of interest, such as changes to pension legislation for retired clients.
-Importantly this basis only allows for non-electronic marketing (i.e. via the post), and does not allow emails, SMS or telephone.
+The communication might be information that we consider to be of interest, such as changes to pension legislation for retired clients.
+Importantly, this basis only allows for non-electronic marketing (i.e. via the post), and does not allow emails, SMS or telephone.

 The third basis, necessity, applies when passing your details to a ‘platform provider’ (or insurance company in old parlance), in order to complete our contractual obligations such as processing a new investment.
-Also, this basis applies when a prospect client sends some basic financial information which needs to be processed before deciding what level of service might apply.
+Also, this basis applies when a prospective client sends some basic financial information which needs to be processed before deciding what level of service might apply.

 The fourth basis, legal obligation applies when the Regulator, the FCA, or the Financial Ombudsman Service or a court requires us to provide information.

-As a part of our day to day processes, we may share your personal data with organisations that help us to provide our service.
-Examples are as follows: –
+As a part of our day-to-day processes, we may share your personal data with organisations that help us to provide our service.
+Examples are as follows:

-- Our para planners who provide research, analysis, the generation of reports and administrative support.
+- Our paraplanners who provide research, analysis, the generation of reports and administrative support.

-- Our ‘business mentors’ who sit on our Board and help us make long term strategic decisions.
+- Our ‘business mentors’ who sit on our board and help us make long term strategic decisions.